Panama Canal

 Colombia, France, and later the United States controlled the territory surrounding the canal during construction.
-France began work on the canal in 1881, but stopped because of lack of investors' confidence due to engineering problems and a high worker mortality rate.
-The United States took over the project on May 4, 1904, and opened the canal on August 15, 1914.
-The US continued to control the canal and surrounding Panama Canal Zone until the 1977 Torrijos–Carter Treaties provided for handover to Panama.
-After a period of joint American–Panamanian control, the canal was taken over by the Panamanian government in 1999.
-It is now managed and operated by the government-owned Panama Canal Authority.
+France began work on the canal in 1881, but stopped in 1889 because of a lack of investors' confidence due to engineering problems and a high worker mortality rate.
+The US took over the project in 1904 and opened the canal in 1914.
+The US continued to control the canal and the surrounding Panama Canal Zone until the Torrijos–Carter Treaties provided for its handover to Panama in 1977.
+After a period of joint American–Panamanian control, the Panamanian government took control in 1999.
+It is now managed and operated by the Panamanian government-owned Panama Canal Authority.